metawops/metawops.github.io/_posts/2025-08-13-How-to-read-in-English.md

 ![Screenshot showing Safari running on iPadOS 26 with instructions for translation to English](/assets/images/english-safari-ipados.png)

-On iPad tap on the little burger-like (but not quite) icon at the far left of the location bar and select the
+On iPad tap on the little burger-like (but not quite) icon at the far left of the location bar and select the menu item "Translate to English". ✅

 ## Chrome on Windows 11

 ![Screenshot showing the Chrome browser running on Windows 11](/assets/images/english-chrome-win11.png)

-In Chrome on Windows 11 the translation dialog popped up automatically after I visited my blog, right beneath the little translation icon at the far right end of the location bar.
+In Chrome on Windows 11 the translation dialog popped up automatically after I visited my blog, right beneath the little translation icon at the far right end of the location bar. ✅

 ## Chrome on macOS

 ![Screenshot showing Chrome on macOS with the main menu opened and the translation menu item highlighted](/assets/images/english-chrome-macos.png)

-In Chrome on macOS the translation feture can be found the browser's three-dots-menu as seen in the screenshot above.
+In Chrome on macOS the translation feture can be found the browser's three-dots-menu as seen in the screenshot above. ✅

 If a page was translated you get a new icon at the far right end of the location bar.
 From there you can chose your translation options: